 Effective ethical leadership in food requires more than a sense of right and wrong—it requires the ability to lead with purpose.
 New food leaders need the tools to develop and sustain a personal moral compass, a strong understanding of the risks inherent to the food system, and the ability to apply ethical decision-making across a range of issues impacting the food industry.

-Led by Nikki Silvestri, a seasoned food systems thought leader and former Executive Director of People’s Grocery in Oakland, CA, hands-on course will take you through a series of interactive, team-based exercises.
-Over the five weeks you will engage theoretical models, participate in group discussions, develop research questions, create media assets, compose white papers, and use your developing mindsets, toolsets, and skillsets to solve real-world problems.
-The topics covered will include an exploration of ethics as applied to the food chain and will focus on:
+This hands-on course will take you through a series of interactive exercises.
+You will engage theoretical models, participate in group discussions, develop research questions, create media assets, and use your developing mindsets, toolsets, and skillsets to solve real-world problems.

-By engaging with real-life issues ranging from production to consumption, this program provides the opportunity to practice intentional decision-making and evaluate the economic and ethical impact of those decisions—before a crisis strikes your food business.
+This program provides the opportunity to practice intentional decision-making from a variety of perspectives, and evaluate the economic and ethical impact of those decisions.